1First04/Data_Analytics_Portal_APP/README.md

 Contributions and improvements are welcome.
 For small fixes, open a pull request with a brief description of the change.

-## License

-This project does not include a license file.
-Add a license (for example MIT) if you intend to share the project publicly.

 ## Contact

 For questions or help, open an issue in this repository or contact the project owner.